Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Fully discrete coupled harmonics eigenvalue problem

 \end{proof} \begin{remark} The factor $e^{\normalfont{\Im} \omega_{h,K} t}$ appears in multiple estimates, due to its appearance in \eqref{eq:bound-delta}.
-At this point, this factor may be interpreted as problematic, since $|\omega_{h,K}|$ is only bounded by Lemma~\ref{lem:bound-omega-K-h}, which includes an inverse estimate.
-Combining Lemma~\ref{lem:big-U} with the energy estimate in Proposition~\eqref{prop:energy-estimate-h}, however, yields the bounds of Proposition~\ref{prop:truncated_Floquet-h} which explicitly estimates the imaginary part of $\omega_{h,K}$.
+At this point, this factor can be interpreted as problematic, since $|\omega_{h,K}|$ is only bounded by Lemma~\ref{lem:bound-omega-K-h}, which includes an inverse estimate.
+Combining Lemma~\ref{lem:big-U} with the energy estimate in Proposition~\eqref{prop:energy-estimate-h}, however, yields the bounds of Theorem~\ref{thm:truncated_Floquet-h} which explicitly estimates the imaginary part of $\omega_{h,K}$.
 Inserting these into the right-hand side of \eqref{eq:bound-delta}, yields

-under the assumptions of Proposition~\ref{prop:truncated_Floquet-h} (for sufficiently large $K$). \end{remark} The computational construction of Bloch modes via the system \eqref{eq:block-EV-h} can be understood as the approximations of special initial values, whose solution of the initial value problem \eqref{eq:weak-absorption-h} without excitation then almost fulfill the form of the Bloch mode \eqref{eq:Bloch}.
-Motivated by this, we define an alternative approximation of the same Bloch mode, we define $u^{h,K,\omega}_{\mathrm{init}}$ as that solution to the initial value problem \eqref{eq:weak-absorption-h} that initially agrees with $ U^{\omega}_{h,K}$, namely
+under the assumptions of Theorem~\ref{thm:truncated_Floquet-h} (for sufficiently large $K$). \end{remark} The computational construction of Floquet--Bloch modes via the system \eqref{eq:block-EV-h} can be understood as approximations of special initial values, whose solution of the initial value problem \eqref{eq:weak-absorption-h} without excitation then almost fulfill the form of the Floquet--Bloch mode \eqref{eq:Bloch}.
+Motivated by this, we define an alternative approximation of the same Floquet--Bloch mode, we define $u^{h,K,\omega}_{\mathrm{init}}$ as that solution to the initial value problem \eqref{eq:weak-absorption-h} that initially agrees with $ U^{\omega}_{h,K}$, namely

 By classical arguments based on semigroup theory, this is a well-posed definition (see \cite{K73}).
 The following result gives some basic properties of those functions.
-Initially both modes agree, but since $ U^{\omega}_{h,K}$ is not an exact solution of the time-modulated acoustic wave equation, a difference between the two accumulates.
-The following result clarifies this phenomenon. \begin{proposition} Under the assumptions of Proposition~\ref{prop:truncated_Floquet-h}, we consider $u^{h,K,\omega}_{\mathrm{init}}(t)$ defined by the initial value problem with the initial conditions \eqref{eq:init-u-init} and $U^{\omega}_{h,K}$ as it is characterized in Lemma~\ref{lem:big-U}.
+Initially, both functions agree, but since $ U^{\omega}_{h,K}$ is not an exact solution of the time-modulated acoustic wave equation, a cumulative difference gradually arises between them.
+The following result explicitly estimates their difference. \begin{proposition} Under the assumptions of Theorem~\ref{thm:localization}, we consider $u^{h,K,\omega}_{\mathrm{init}}(t)$ defined by the initial value problem with the initial conditions \eqref{eq:init-u-init} and $U^{\omega}_{h,K}$ as it is characterized in Lemma~\ref{lem:big-U}.
 Let $d(t)= u^{h,K,\omega}_{\mathrm{init}}(t)- U^{\omega}_{h,K}(t)$ denote the difference of both approximations.
 We then have the estimate

-The function $u^{h,K,\omega}_{\mathrm{init}}(t)$ therefore fulfills, the quasi-periodic temporal boundary conditions up to a defect, namely
+The function $u^{h,K,\omega}_{\mathrm{init}}(t)$ therefore fulfills the quasi-periodic temporal boundary conditions up to a defect, namely